Canadian Army: World War II and post-war period

 The Government of Canada ordered a partial mobilization of the militia on 25 August, followed by full mobilization after the Canadian declaration of war on Germany on 10 September.
 Unlike the First World War, the mobilized units were drawn largely from existing militia battalions rather than newly created formations.
 In November 1940, the Canadian Militia was formally retitled as the Canadian Army, with the Permanent Active Militia becoming Canadian Army (Active) and NPAM becoming Canadian Army (Reserve).

 Canadian Army units saw little action in the early stages of the war.
 One brigade briefly took the field during the fall of France in 1940, after which Canadian Army units were largely occupied with the defence of the UK against a possible German invasion.
-The Canadian Army later played major roles in the Allied invasion of Sicily and Italy, the Battle of Normandy, and the North West Europe campaign, remaining in combat until 5 May 1945 with the German surrender at Lüneburg Heath.
-During the conflict, the Canadian Army established the First Canadian Army, which grew to become the largest Canadian field army ever assembled, comprising more than 450,000 personnel under the command of General Henry Crerar.
+The Canadian Army later played major roles in the Allied invasion of Sicily and Italy, the Battle of Normandy, and the North West Europe campaign, particularly the liberation of the Netherlands, remaining in combat until 5 May 1945 with the German surrender at Lüneburg Heath.
+During the conflict, the First Canadian Army was formed.
+It became the largest field army ever assembled by the Canadian Army, with more than 450,000 personnel under the command of General Henry Crerar.
+(Note: At its peak, the First Canadian Army had more than 450,000 soldiers.
+This included personnel from Canadian units and from British, Polish, American, Belgian, and Dutch units placed under the First Canadian Army's operational command.)
 Like in the First World War, the Canadian Army served under British higher command in operations.
 During the war, 730,000 people served in the Canadian Army, 24,500 of whom died.